 Shibuya, Yanaka and Ueno

-- The Shibuya Crossing – the number one most famous place in all of Tokyo.
-Despite the endless amount of crowds, crossing the traffic lights every minute, people are attracted to Shibuya with the desire to experience what being a part of Tokyo means.
+- The Shibuya Crossing – The number one most famous place in all of Tokyo.
+Despite the endless amount of crowds crossing the traffic lights every minute, people are attracted to Shibuya by the desire to experience what it means to be a part of life in Tokyo.

-- Yanaka – Just a 40 minute ride away (take the Yamanote line), Yanaka will fascinate you with its fully reconstructed temple, narrow streets and tiled-roof houses.
-Yanaka is not the most touristic place, which makes it perfect for a peaceful walk, filled with history and past stories.
+- Yanaka – Just a 40 minute ride away (take the Yamanote line), Yanaka will fascinate you with its fully reconstructed temple, narrow streets, and tiled-roof houses.
+Yanaka is not the most touristic place, which makes it perfect for a peaceful walk, filled with history and stories from the past.

 - Ueno – Within walking distance from the Yanaka area, the gorgeous and never-ending Ueno area includes the Ueno Park and Zoo, Tokyo University of Arts, National Museum of Nature and Science, National Museum of Western Art, Tokyo Metropolitan Art Museum, Tokyo Bunka Kaikan concert hall and more.